soravux/scoop/doc/usage.rst

 SCOOP's :meth:`~scoop.futures.submit` returns a :class:`~scoop._types.Future`
 instance.
-This allows a finer control over the Futures, such as out-of-order processing.
+This allows a finer control over the Futures, such as out-of-order results retrieval.

 .. _examples-reference: